Ride1Up Roadster V3 Review | Light, Nimble, and Surprising

 The handling has a downside – it’s a rougher ride overall, and you’ll feel more bumps in the road.
 In truth, this was the type of bike I hated when I first got into cycling.
 Still, over the years, I’ve appreciated the handling characteristics, and, well, my backside has toughened up over thousands of miles, so the sharper handling is a worthy tradeoff for me.

 Riders of different heights can pick from three frame sizes.
 The brand has often opted for just two – a high step and a low step – so this is further growing and evolving.
-As a 6’1″ rider, I felt great on the size large high step model.
+As a 6’1″ rider, I felt great on the size large high-step model, and surprisingly not too large on the lower step option.

 The previous Roadster was only available in a single-speed option.
-This time around, you can choose either the single-speed belt drive or the Shimano Deore 10-speed.
-Our tester was the 10-speed, and it had a great and practical range to work with.
+This time around, you can choose either the single-speed belt drive or the Microshift 9-speed.
+Our tester was the 9-speed, and it had a great and practical range to work with.

 I realize I’ve largely praised the bike so far, and rightfully so.
 I’ll be updating my recommendations of the top city e-bikes here soon to include this bike, but it isn’t without a blemish or two.